-Kelsey Grose is an interior designer, wife, and mother passionate about all things design.
-Born and raised in the prairie province of Saskatchewan, she grew up with a love for the land + the down-to-earth lifestyle offered in a more rural setting, which she refers to as ‘Purposeful Prairie Living'.
+Kelsey Grose is a designer, wife, and mother passionate about all things design.
+Born and raised in the prairie province of Saskatchewan, she grew up with a love for the land + the down-to-earth lifestyle offered in a more rural setting, which she refers to as a 'Purposeful Prairie Living'.

-Combining those two passions, she launched her own interior design firm, Farmer's Daughter Interiors, in 2016.
-Since then she has been featured on Apartment Therapy, The Haven List, Scout & Nimble The Identite Collective, Country Living online and more recently in print on the cover of Canadian Home Trends magazine.
+Combining these two passions, she launched her own interior design firm, Farmer's Daughter Interiors, in 2016.
+Since then she has been featured on Apartment Therapy, The Haven List, Scout & Nimble, The Identite Collective, Country Living online and more recently in print on the cover of Canadian Home Trends magazine.

 Quickly building a reputation for offering unique, heirloom quality homewares and gifts across Canada and America, her small downtown store was soon bursting at the seams with a variety of products she meticulously sourced across the globe.

 Realizing she'd outgrown her current premises mid 2022; she made the bold decision to purchase and renovate a double fronted store downtown Swift Current.
 Not only giving both her businesses more space to continue to grow, but also giving her the opportunity to bring her Interior Design and Homeware businesses together under the Farmer's Daughter umbrella, rebranding The Home Quarter to:

 'Farmer's Daughter Homestead: Purposeful Prairie Living' by @farmersdaughterinteriors